ahmedlrashed/COVID-Retrospective-EDA/README.md

 Germany
 France

-This unenviable result is due to both the cultural resistance to social distancing, the mixed messages and policies of the federal vs state governments, and the presence of several high-density cities that were hot-spots of contagion.
+This unenviable result could have been due to both the cultural resistance to social distancing, the mixed messages and policies of the federal vs state governments, or the presence of several high-density cities that were hot-spots of contagion.

 When we investigated vaccination rates, there was not much difference among the top 10 populous nations.
 However, there was a slight tendency for autocratic countries like China, Brazil, and Russia to have a faster rate of vaccinations whereas more liberal countries like the United States, Indonesia, and Mexico to have a more gradual accumulation of vaccinations.